-A: The detour diverts all southbound traffic on SW Capitol Highway between SW Garden Home Road and SW Taylors Ferry Road from August 18, 2021 until as late as November 2022.
+A: The detour diverts all southbound traffic on SW Capitol Highway between SW Garden Home Road and SW Taylors Ferry Road from August 18, 2021 until July 5, 2023.
 All southbound traffic coming over the bridge from Multnomah Village on SW Capitol Highway is diverted westward on SW Garden Home Road, southward on SW 45th/48th Avenue/Drive, and eastward on SW Taylors Ferry Road back to SW Capitol Highway.
 See map below.

 Q: Who is allowed on SW Capitol Highway?

 A: For the duration of the detour, only northbound vehicle traffic, northbound TriMet buses, pedestrians and cyclists in both directions, and construction crews are allowed on SW Capitol Highway between SW Collins Street (one block north of SW Taylors Ferry Road) and SW Garden Home Road.

 Q: Why is northbound traffic also detoured sometimes?

 A: Even with just one direction of traffic, there is still not much room for the contractor to safely and efficiently complete construction work.
 This became even more true when curbs were installed on both sides of the road.
 As a result, since summer 2022 the contractor has often had to limit northbound traffic during work days to just local residents, emergency services, waste pickup, school buses, and deliveries.
 Full northbound traffic has been allowed outside of work hours, with a few exceptions.
 The inconsistency of northbound travel became an inconvenience not just for residents, but also for TriMet, which moved all of its buses to SW 45th/48th Avenue/Drive for the remainder of the project.